antimodular/Level-of-Confidence/development source code/readme.md

 The above mentioned exhibition version ships with a pre-complied database which is used for the face recognition.
 The database file is named like this: "model_fisher_2319_Tarrlab_rot+crop.yml"

-The development version ships *without* a pre-complied database and generates a new database every time it runs.
+The development version ships **without** a pre-complied database and generates a new database every time it runs.
-Due to the extra processes that this requires the loading process takes much longer.
+Due to the extra processing that this requires the loading process takes much longer.

-These lines of code determine if a new database should be generated or if the software can just load an already existing database.
+The following lines of code determine if a new database should be generated or if the software can just load an already existing database.

 ```
 //-----------faceRecognizer